CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 ### The model list

-Here we define a model list in form of list of dictionaries.
+Here we define a model list in form of a list of dictionaries.
 The fact to use list of dictionaries will structure better the models, increase consistency and make our life easier when accessing, updating, plotting any data related to those models.
 The models have been selected after several iterations on different model types and configurations.
 Also, having stacking in mind, we want to use models that are not similar to one another: